Omega0x013/focus-point-docs/docs/source/func.rst

         tag="tag1,tag2">
     </timetable-event>

-Once defined, you can interact with the `timetable-event` element using JavaScript.
+Once defined, you can interact with the `timetable-event` element using javascript

 Class: TimetableEvent
 ***********************

-:class:`TimetableEvent` is a custom HTML element that represents a timetable event.
+:class:`TimetableEvent` is a custom HTML element that represents a timetabled event

 Methods
 *********